 The University has deemed that students attending college for the first time should be given as much opportunity to live on campus as possible.
-The University cannot house all the freshmen who would want to live on campus; therefore, you must be accepted by the University as early as possible so that you may apply for housing in a timely manner.
+The University cannot house all the freshmen who would want to live on campus; therefore, incoming freshman are advised to apply as soon as possible, and apply for housing as soon as they are offered admission.
+Applications for summer and fall housing open in mid-November of the year prior.
 First year students who do not get housing on-campus will be referred to Student Neighborhood Relations.

 First year students at UCF are not required to live on campus.